-- The municipal utility is powered by 100 percent renewable sources by 2035. - Petoskey is a leader in use of green technologies for energy, infrastructure, and transportation. - Petoskey is pro-active in designing infrastructure that is adaptable to climate change impacts. - Residents are aware of the benefits of green infrastructure in lessening the negative impacts of climate change. - The flora and fauna native to the area and ecologically beneficial are protected.
+- The municipal utility is powered by 100 percent renewable sources by 2035. - Petoskey is a leader in use of green technologies for energy, infrastructure, and transportation. - Petoskey is pro-active in designing infrastructure that is adaptable to climate change impacts. - Residents are aware of the benefits of green infrastructure in lessening the negative impacts of climate change. - The flora and fauna native to the area and ecologically beneficial are protected. - The use of harmful herbicides and pesticides is reduced community wide.

-- a) Ensure safety of critical infrastructure in proximity to the shoreline and riverbank. - b) Develop a green infrastructure and non-motorized infrastructure plan that identifies specific street improvements (Similar to Grand Rapids Vital Streets). - c) Require native species and green infrastructure in site plan review approval criteria. - d) Provide information on climate-adaptable native species. - e) Calculate the current city-wide tree canopy and establish a canopy goal.
+- a) Ensure safety of critical infrastructure in proximity to the shoreline and riverbank. - b) Develop a green infrastructure and non-motorized infrastructure plan that identifies specific street improvements (Similar to Grand Rapids Vital Streets). - c) Require native species and green infrastructure in site plan review approval criteria. - d) Provide information on climate-adaptable native species.

-- f) Balance the Petoskey "groomed" aesthetic with the use of native species and pollinator plants that have a more natural look on public lands. - g) Encourage homeowners to use native species and pollinator plants in their landscape rather than turf grass. - h) Create incentives for installation of green roofs. - i) Continue to work with the Charlevoix, Antrim, Kalkaska, and Emmet Counties Cooperative Invasive Species Management Area (CAKE/CISMA) to educate residents about invasive species and find funding for eradication. - Explore changes to lot coverage ratios to encourage a reduction in total impervious area rather than just calculating building footprint coverage. - k) Increase required waterfront setbacks. - Require a vegetative buffer to be added land-side of a hardened shoreline. - m) Educate the public on the environmental benefits of trees so they are valued for their importance to climate resilience rather than something that blocks views of Little Traverse Bay. - n) Increase tree planting in passive park land such as Veteran's Park, Arlington Park, Washington Park, Quarry Park and Curtis Park. - o) Explore the creations of a municipal tree nursery and greenhouses. - p) Protect and enhance wildlife corridors, while managing wildlife numbers. - q) Prioritize climate resilience and natural resource management in all municipal operations by creating a sustainability coordinator position, contingent on available funding. - r) Participate annually in the Michigan Green Communities Challenge.
+- e) Calculate the current city-wide tree canopy and establish a canopy goal. - f) Balance the Petoskey "groomed" aesthetic with the use of native species and pollinator plants that have a more natural look on public lands. - g) Encourage homeowners to use native species and pollinator plants in their landscape rather than turf grass. - h) Create incentives for installation of green roofs. - Continue to work with the Charlevoix, Antrim, Kalkaska, and Emmet Counties Cooperative Invasive Species Management Area (CAKE/CISMA) to educate residents about invasive species and find funding for eradication. - Explore changes to lot coverage ratios to encourage a reduction in total impervious area rather than just calculating building footprint coverage. - k) Increase required waterfront setbacks. - I) Require a vegetative buffer to be added land-side of a hardened shoreline. - m) Educate the public on the environmental benefits of trees so they are valued for their importance to climate resilience rather than something that blocks views of Little Traverse Bay. - n) Increase tree planting in passive park land such as Veteran's Park, Arlington Park, Washington Park, Quarry Park and Curtis Park. - o) Explore the creation of a municipal tree nursery and greenhouses in collaboration with other organizations. - p) Protect and enhance wildlife corridors, while managing wildlife numbers. - q) Prioritize climate resilience and natural resource management in all municipal operations by creating a sustainability coordinator position, contingent on available funding. - r) Participate annually in the Michigan Green Communities Challenge. - s) Advocate for broader community engagement and participation in the City's resiliency and sustainability efforts.